carson/mpi-stopwatch/README.md

 To test network latency a hostfile with multiple host IPs is required:

 'mpirun -np 2 -hostfile [list of cluster IPs] python mpi-stopwatch.py'

+Cluster clocks are assumed to be synchronized using ptp.